Soumalla-Tarafder/CNN_DEEP_CLASSIFIER/README.md

 9. run tox for testing your package
 10. Update the dvc.yaml
 11. run "dvc repro" for running all the stages in pipeline
+12. For Dvc Run-----
+13. Dvc Init   [Just Once]
+14. Dvc Repro  [dvc.lock,.dvcignore Create Autometically and repeat if changes done any]

 ![img](https://raw.githubusercontent.com/Soumalla-Tarafder/CNN_DEEP_CLASSIFIER/master/docs/deeep_cnn_workflow.png)